ucl-nlnt/virtualttbot/README.md

     > NOTE: You need to run this every time you restart your Ubuntu 20.04.
 I know it's silly, but otherwise ROS2 will not detect the program.
 - In another terminal (again), navigate to where the same directory that contains workspace; i.e., the one that contains `data_receiver_pygame.py` and `auto_generate.py`
 - Run either program with `python3 data_receiver_pygame.py` or `python3 auto_generate.py`
+- Run the Turtlebot3-side program that allows the reciever/auto generator to interface with the Turtlebot: `ros2 run sensors mess_test`